entroform/stack-up.js/README.md

 # stackgrid.adem.js

-A very simple and highly customizable jQuery plugin for sorting and stacking stuff in a nice and efficient way!
+A very simple and highly customizable jQuery plugin for sorting and stacking stuff in a nice way!

 Click below for a demo: